-New science suggests that this herb’s snooze-inducing properties are nothing to sniff at…
+New science suggests that this plant’s snooze-inducing properties are nothing to sniff at…

-What the research says about lavender & sleep
+What the research says about lavender and sleep

 “There are probably as many uses for aromatherapy as there are essential oils, but research shows particular promise in their ability to relieve stress, stabilize your mood and improve sleep,” says Rupinder Mangat, cofounder and CEO, MEVEI, a New York-based company that produces natural essential oils.
 “Lavender essential oil is one of the most studied in terms of its relaxation effects.”

-Rupinder cites a Thai study that looked at 20 participants and lavender’s impact on their health.
-It found a reduction in blood pressure, heart rate and respiratory rate.
+Rupinder cites a Thai study that looked at lavender’s impact on overall health.
 In terms of mood, those who inhaled lavender oil said they had more energy and were more relaxed.
-The research showed that lavender may be actually be able to alter brain waves and reduce stress.
+It also found a reduction in blood pressure, heart rate and respiratory rate.
+Finally, the research showed that lavender may be actually be able to alter brain waves and reduce stress.

 Of special interest to women is a small study done in an Indianapolis hospital that lavender aromatherapy has also been found to help reduce anxiety and depression in women with postpartum depression.
 That’s a positive precursor to sleeping better for new moms – who need sleep more than anyone else on the planet.